 Calories: ~420 Total Fat: 26 g Carbohydrates: 34 g Protein: 17 g

-Save This platter is effortless to assemble yet feels incredibly special for any gathering.
+This platter is effortless to assemble yet feels incredibly special for any gathering.

 Recipe FAQs